The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 A Fun Saturday Plan in Amsterdam with Kids

-👉 Read our full guide about ARTIS Zoo
+👉 Read our full ARTIS Royal Zoo in Amsterdam guide

 In the afternoon, continue the day at the NEMO Science Museum, where interactive science exhibits encourage children to experiment, touch, and discover.
 After exploring NEMO, finish the day with a visit to The Upside Down Amsterdam, where playful photo rooms and colorful installations provide a fun and creative end to the day.